MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-dispatcher.md

 manager: shellyha
 ---

-# Use a Microsoft Bot Framework bot with Power Virtual Agents
+# Use an Azure Bot Framework bot with Power Virtual Agents

-This article covers how to use the Microsoft Bot Framework dispatcher tool to integrate an existing bot with a Power Virtual Agents bot.
+This article covers how to use the Azure Bot Framework dispatcher tool to integrate an existing bot with a Power Virtual Agents bot.
 It's intended for experienced IT professionals, such as IT admins or developers who have a solid understanding of developer tools, utilities, and integrated development environments (IDEs).

 * [Retrieve topics, utterances and secrets from your Virtual Agent tenant](#retrieve-topics-and-utterances-from-your-virtual-agent-tenant)
 * [Train the dispatcher custom model with your Virtual Agent topics](#train-the-dispatcher-custom-model-with-your-virtual-agent-topics)